Children feel similar emotions to adults when they lose a loved one, but they may not be able to express it in the same way.

 They understand the concept of death, but may not have the emotional maturity to deal with it.
 It is normal for adolescents to have difficulty talking to their parents, but they need the opportunity to talk to trusted adults or peers.
 School can provide security and routine, however, it can also be a place where they feel isolated, different and have difficulties with school work.
 They may feel overwhelmed by exams and coursework.

 Adolescents need choice when it comes to the funeral and subsequent life changes.
-At the same time they should not be burdened with adult responsibilities, e.g. ‘’Be strong for your mother’’ or ‘’You’re the man of the house now.’’
+At the same time they should not be burdened with adult responsibilities, for example ‘’Be strong for your mother’’ or ‘’You’re the man of the house now.’’

-Rituals often provide comfort and can involve a wake, funeral, burial or cremation with a gathering or meal after the funeral.
-Where we would normally be able to share our stories and memories of our loved one where we can laugh, cry and remember, this may not currently be possible.
-But we can support ourselves and our children in different ways.
+Rituals often provide comfort and can involve a wake, funeral, burial or cremation with a gathering or meal afterwards.
+This is an opportunity to share stories and memories of our loved one where we can laugh, cry and remember.

 If you are not able to view the body or attend a service, it can be difficult to accept the reality of the death.
-You can discuss it with the funeral director, but some suggestions from the Children’s Bereavement Service are:
+If it is not possible for a child or young person to attend some suggestions from the Children’s Bereavement Service are:

 Things for parents to watch for